WeiiswurstDev/PlaceStom/README.md

 ## Upcoming features
 * Storing the player position (or maybe in an extension?)
 * Storing player statistics (blocks placed in total, ...)
+* A better console?
 * Automatically generating a server icon from a specific area (maybe)
+* Checking for updates?

 ## Contributing
 We always want to see contributors!
 To contribute: